qfes/mapbox-tile-server/README.md

 doesn't support raster tiles, nor _very large_ databases in `.mbtiles` format.
 Directories of tile files can be arbitrarily large.

-The AWS lamda service is defined using [AWS SAM](), which generates all the AWS elements necessary to run the service, with the exception of the domain name (optional).
+The AWS lamda service is defined using [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), which generates all the AWS elements necessary to run the service, with the exception of the domain name certificate and Route53 hosted zone (optional).

 For `.mbtiles` databases: On first request for a given mbtiles tileset for a given lambda invocation, the mbtiles database is copied to `/tmp/` on the lambda instance.
 This storage location is limited to 512 MB.
 A full QLD road network isochrone mbtiles database is ~30 MB in size, so this limitation shouldn't be an issue for QLD specific databases.